 Welcome to the L List, our weekly round up of things we're Lovin in Dublin.

-Same time, same place next week for another round up of things we're Lovin in Dublin!
+Same time, same place next week for a fresh list of things we're Lovin in Dublin.